Below is the poem entitled TYPEWRITERS which was written by poet

 to serve up "Babette's Feast".
 An Underwood Standard

 A portable feast, He!
 He chose The Corona #3.

 Mine was a plain old ordinary Royal, circa 1947,

-punched with vigor on its tall keys in senior typing class
+punched with vigor on its stepladder keys in typing class

 under the watchful eye of Ms. Marguerite, whose